This recipe for lemon bars is quick to make, and everyone loves them!

 For the Filling:

-- Whisk all the filling ingredients together until combined.
+- In another mixing bowl, whisk all the filling ingredients together until combined.

 - Pour over the cooked crust and place back in the oven for 17-20 minutes until filling is set.

-- Cool completely, dust with powdered sugar, cut into squares.
+- Cool completely, dust with remaining powdered sugar, and cut into squares.

 Nutrition Information